OpenStackOnRaPi/ostackinstall/README.md

    * OS: Raspberry Pi OS Lite (64bit), a port of Debian 12 (Bookworm) with no desktopp environment
    * Kolla-Ansible 2023.1; respective envirnment components according to
    * Note: newer releases of Kolla-Ansible will be tried in the future (2023.1 has got status "unmaintained" recently) and we'll update these instructions accordingly after completing the tests
-4. Network:
+3. Network:
    * the Pis are equipped with 802.3af/at PoE HAT from Waveshare
    * they are powered form TP-Link TL-SG105PE switch
    * TP-Link switch is connected to a local router with DHCP enabled to separate the network of OpenStack DC frome the rest of the network environment
    * **reserve a pool of IP addresses for the use by OpenStack**; 20 addresses will be sufficient for our purposes.
 They **MUST NOT** be managed by the DHCP server.
 Four of them will be assigned by you to the RbPis using netplan (see [here](https://github.com/OpenStackOnRaPi/OStackInstallRaPi/blob/main/README.md#configuration-description)), and one will be allocated as the so-called ```kolla_internal_vip_address``` (see [here](https://github.com/OpenStackOnRaPi/OStackInstallRaPi/blob/main/README.md#configure-kolla-ansible-files-for-specific-openstack-depolyment)).
 Remaining addresses will serve as ```floating IP addresses``` for accessing created instances from the outside of your cloud.
-5. Virtualization
+4. Virtualization
    * Currently, we use qemu emulation for instances as we have not managed to get KVM working on Raspberry Pi under Kolla-Ansible OpenStack.
 This may change in the future.
-7. Notes
+5. Notes
    * other PoE HATs for Raspberry Pi 4 and other PoE switches should work, too
    * for general education purposes, we use setups with at least 3 RaPis and a managed switch (802.1Q) in the cluster to demonstrate how VLAN-based provider networks can be used in OpenStack; this is impossible to show using AIO (all-in-one) OpenStack setups.
 But if one does not need VLAN provider networks, unmanaged switch can be used as well.
 Note that this guide does NOT cover configuring VLAN provider networks (we shall provide this addition in the future).
    * other details that may be relevant are explained in the description that follows
    * trials with Raspberry Pi 5 are planned for the near future

-## Raspberry Pi preparation
+## 3. Raspberry Pi preparation

 The following has to be done for each Rasppbery Pi in your cluster.
 The instructions will be given one by one, but you are free to gather them in bash scripts if you wish (sometimes a reboot is needed so you will have to prepare a couple of such scripts or you could prepare Ansible playbook to automate the installation completely, but how to do it is out of the scope of this guide).
 The configurations include two phases: system configuration (inslalls, upgrades, etc.) and configuration of the network configuration.